-If our message—the Gospel we proclaim—is central to the church’s existence and our existence as Christians, then the elders who lead must be faithful in knowing and holding the truth of the gospel.
-They must also have the kind of lives and personalities, characteristics and qualities, which lend themselves to teaching that truth not only in the church but also in homes, in conversations, in manner, and in everyday life…

-[P]ray that God makes [our] church rich in such divinely given human resources, and that he builds up the congregation through such men.
+In summary, if our message—the Gospel we proclaim—is central to the church’s existence and our existence as Christians, then the elders who lead must be faithful in knowing and holding the truth of the gospel.
+They must also have the kind of lives which back up that truth.
+Paul is telling Titus that if you get these sorts of men in place leading your church, you are on the path to a faithful witness in the world – and you’re glorifying God by obeying his instructions on how to order the church.
+So we should pray that God would make our church rich in these sorts of elders.
+Pray that he would keep our elders faithful.
+And pray that as it says in verse 9, we would be encouraged by the sound doctrine they teach.
+QUESTIONS?

-Resistance of Gospel Deniers (1:10-16, 3:9-11)
+Theme 2, Resistance of Gospel Deniers (1:10-16, 3:9-11)

 So . . . those are the good leaders.
 But what about the bad?
 Before getting onto the teaching of sound doctrine, we see that there is first a need to refute false teachers.
-Paul tells Titus, “For there are many who are insubordinate, empty talkers and deceivers, especially those of the circumcision party.
+Let’s look at 1:10-14.
+Paul tells Titus.
+“For there are many who are insubordinate, empty talkers and deceivers, especially those of the circumcision party.
 They must be silenced, since they are upsetting whole families by teaching for shameful gain what they ought not to teach.
 One of the Cretans, a prophet of their own, said, ‘Cretans are always liars, evil beasts, lazy gluttons,’ Tis testimony is true.
 Therefore rebuke them sharply, that they may be sound in the faith, not devoting themselves to Jewish myths and the commands of people who turn away from the truth.”
 (1:10-14).
-What is going on in Crete doesn’t seem to be the mere presence of false teachers in the surrounding community…the proverbial “false-religion church” down the street.
-No, as Paul says, “they are ruining whole households by teaching things they ought not to teach.”
-It appears that these false teachers had gained a platform, whether within the church or to groups of people within the church.upsettingfamilies
+What is going on in Crete doesn’t seem to be the mere presence of false teachers in the surrounding community, “somewhere out there.”
+No, it appears that these false teachers had actually gained a strong hearing in the church – it says they’re “upsetting whole families!”